 Battersea council was a famously progressive body, in 1906 gaining the first British-born black councillor, John Richard Archer.
 In 1913 Archer was elected mayor, another first.

 Blocks of municipal flats replaced much of Battersea’s Victorian housing before and for several decades after the Second World War.
 The most unspoilt part is the old village, south of the church.

-In recent years, much of the riverside has filled with luxury apartment complexes, of which the most impressive is the Montevetro building (shown left).
+In recent years, much of the riverside has filled with luxury apartment complexes, of which the most dramatic is the Montevetro building, which is (all too clearly) visible behind the church in the photo at the top.
 Price’s candle factory, which took the place of York House, has been converted into flats.

 The Northern line extension to Battersea Power Station is expected to open in 2020.